lorenzotomasdiez/ccpm-gitlab/ccpm/rules/strip-frontmatter.md

 ## When to Strip Frontmatter

 Always strip frontmatter when:
-- Creating GitHub issues from markdown files
+- Creating GitLab issues from markdown files
-- Posting file content as comments
+- Posting file content as notes
 - Displaying content to external users
 - Syncing to any external system